-- Ensure a safe traffic management plan is in place when loading and unloading the MEWP.
-This should have designated routes to separate MEWP activities from workers, pedestrians and vehicle activities. - Assess, designate and communicate a safe loading and unloading area. - Assess the best time of day for delivery and pick-up from the jobsite.
+• Ensure a safe traffic management plan is in place when loading and unloading the MEWP.
+This should have designated routes to separate MEWP activities from workers, pedestrians and vehicle activities.

+- Assess, designate and communicate a safe loading and unloading area. - Assess the best time of day for delivery and pick-up from the jobsite.
 Take into consideration morning and evening traffic. - Appropriate PPE Personal Protective Equipment will be worn. - Plan for traffic control with several trained flaggers. - Ensure the delivery truck has enough space to turn. - Check for lighting and ensure there is good visibility.
-Times of year can effect lighting.

-- Check for ground stable with no openings. - Ensure the access and terrain are appropriate for the MEWP to travel to the work location. - Check for overhead powerlines where the MEWP will need to pass under or near. - If the MEWWP will need to be lifted by a crane in and out of the work area, a Lift Plan will need to be in place.
+Times of year can effect lighting. - Check for ground stable with no openings. - Ensure the access and terrain are appropriate for the MEWP to travel to the work location. - Check for overhead powerlines where the MEWP will need to pass under or near. - If the MEWP will need to be lifted by a crane in and out of the work area, a Lift Plan will need to be in place.
 Certified crane operator, certified crane and certified riggers are required. - Verify per manufacturer's instructions and safety manuals where the lifting points are indication on the MEWP for rigging. - Ensure somebody is on site to assist driver.
-This should be designated Qualified Person. - Notify the general contractor of delivery.
-This is to ensure delivery can be done and there is no conflict of additional deliveries obstructing the delivery plan and creating a rushed and stressed environment. - A pre-delivery inspection must be completed and documented.
+This should be designated Qualified Person. - A pre-delivery inspection must be completed and documented.